 Latest Update on Subclass 491 and 190 visa

-The NSW Skilled Occupation List contains a huge number of highly skilled occupations which is officially published for the Subclass 491 and Subclass 190.
+The NSW Skilled Occupation List contains a huge number of highly skilled occupations which is officially published for Subclass 491 and Visa 190.
 Before the launch of the Skilled Nominated Visa (Subclass 190), there were no requirements to be occupied in Australian industries.
 However, this policy has been eliminated now.

-The Government of New South Wales (NSW) will consider the applicants who’re employed in the closely or nominated fields.
+In this NSW Skilled Occupation list, The Government of New South Wales (NSW) will consider the applicants who’re employed in the closely or nominated fields.
 Moreover, they must be living in New South Wales (NSW) for the last 3 months.
 The NSW Government will consider and nominate them by thoroughly checking their evidence which may include their bank statement, tenancy agreement, utility bills, etc. Moreover, they’ll also confirm the information about your residence that if you’re actually living in New South Wales (NSW) or not.

 Policies to Claim Points

 In past times, people weren’t necessarily required to provide their skill assessment for Australian work experience.
 They could claim their points with the help of their employer’s approval.
 However, this policy has been revoked now.